-This refreshing, creamy fruit tart sits on a perfect shortbread crust.
+Easy, decadent, no bake fruit tart with a nutty shortbread crust.
+Refreshing, light, & creamy.
 Top with fresh berries and whipped cream for a dreamy summer treat.

-This creamy summer tart is comprised of a mango peach custard combined with fresh whipped cream to create a mousse filling that is so light and creamy you won’t be surprised when you go back for seconds!
-It sits on a delicious coconut shortbread crust and is topped with berries of your choice.
-The coconut in the crust is subtle, but if that shies you away, have no fear – just leave the coconut out and it’ll still be amazing.
+This creamy summer tart is comprised of a mango peach custard, folded with fresh whipped cream to create a mousse filling that is so light and creamy, you won’t be surprised when you go back for seconds.
+The creamy, bright custard sits on a delicious coconut shortbread crust (though you can absolutely swap it for a plain shortbread crust as seen in this lemon tart recipe).

-This tart lasts really well!
-You can also spread out a couple steps in advance.
-You can make the crust ahead of time up to 3 days in advance when it’s wrapped well at room temperature OR you can freeze it, wrapped well, for up to 3 months.
-You can assemble the whole thing one day prior to serving.
-If you decide garnish it with fresh fruit, I recommend doing that the day of, otherwise the fruit can go sad fast.
+Yes!
+This tart lasts really well.
+You can also spread out the steps as needed.
+You can make the crust ahead of time up to 3 days in advance when it’s wrapped well at room temperature OR you can freeze it (wrapped well) for up to 3 months.
+Assemble the whole thing 1-2 cays before serving.
+If you decide to garnish with fresh fruit or whipped cream, I recommend doing that the day of serving.

-That’s right!
-We tested this out frozen as well to see what would happen, and we loved the results!
+Absolutely!
+We tested this out frozen as well, and loved the results.
 Just let it sit for about 10 minutes before serving to make it a little easier to cut into.
-It makes for such a refreshing, cold treat!
-(I would not freeze it with fresh fruit on top.)
+It makes for a refreshing, cold treat.
+(I just would not freeze it with fresh fruit on top.)

 What if I don’t have a tart pan?